 On May 4 2018, USDA released a proposed rule on the GMO labeling legislation passed in July 2016.
-The public now has until July 3 to comment on the rule.
-Below are some of the issues within the draft rule and how to weigh in with USDA.
+The public had 60 days to comment on the proposed rule before the July 3 deadline.
+Below are some of the issues within the draft rule.

 - Potential GMO loopholes – The draft rule does not say whether or not companies will have to disclose GMO sugars and oils, or ingredients that have been created through new technologies such as gene-editing.
 It also leaves open what threshold the final rule will use.